GIVING TREES: RESTORING OMAHA'S TREE CANOPY

 Omaha Parks Foundation partners with the City of Omaha Parks, Recreation, and Public Property department in their annual Veterans Shine On lighting ceremony.
 Every year, Memorial Park is lit in patriotic colors to shine a light on our nation's veterans and thank them for their service.
 This year, Omaha Parks Foundation helped pay for the beautiful lights that illuminated the colonnade, as well as the repair of the structure.

-Omaha Parks Foundation worked with the Aksarben-Elmwood Park Neighborhood Association and the City of Omaha to overhaul the outdated play structure and replace it with new equipment, seating, and sunshades.
+Schroeder-Vogel Park, located at 5115 Hickory St. The Omaha Parks Foundation worked with the Aksarben-Elmwood Park Neighborhood Association and the City of Omaha to overhaul the outdated play structure and replace it with new equipment, seating, and sunshades.
+(2015)

 SOUTH OMAHA TRAIL BENCHES

 As part of the first phase of the South Omaha Trail, the Darden Company donated money to the Omaha Parks Foundation to purchase and install two benches to mark the occasion.

 The bridge at Nebraska Furniture Mart was designed and installed with funds donated by NFM to the Omaha Parks Foundation, who then passed the donation on to the city so the project could be completed.

 DONATION OF SPORTS EQUIPMENT AND CARTS TO LOCAL COMMUNITY CENTERS.